rit-magic-spell-studios/Break-The-Vape-App/APP_CHANGELOG.md

 # App Changelog

+## Unreleased
+* Added first prototype of telemetry and player data tracking across the app and minigames
+	* Tracks points, what games were played, total playtime, and more

 ## v0.3.2 - July 8th, 2025
 * Added link from main menu to Not So Tasty
 * Changed project title to "Escape The Vape"